honghai-nguyen/honghai-nguyen/content/about/experience.md

     description: |2-

         * Mental Workload Estimation: Experiment with STEW dataset.
 We conducted experiments on classification and regression for Mental workload.
-        * Stress Estimation: Experiment with Ulm-TSST dataset, our work in Multimodal Emotional Stress Sub-challenge in Multimodal Sentiment Analysis Challenge (MuSe).
+        * Stress Estimation: Experiment with Ulm-TSST dataset, We conducted experiments on Valence-Arousal estimation in Multimodal Emotional Stress Sub-challenge of Multimodal Sentiment Analysis Challenge (MuSe).
         * Valence-Arousal Estimation: Experiment on the Aff-Wild2 dataset.
 We achieved 3rd place in Task 1 - Valence-Arousal Estimation in Workshop and Competition on Affective Behavior Analysis in-the-wild.
 Project page.

   - title: Pipeline Engineering